The Broke Person’s Guide to Gift Giving

-Don’t be embarrassed to let your friends and family know you’re working on a tight budget.
 If they’re the sorts of people who deserve your generosity, then they’re the sort of people who will be sympathetic to your situation.
 And if they do have lower expectations, then those expectations are all the more likely to be exceeded.
 Your gift could even be time spent together.

 “This summer, starting now, talk to your friends and family and suggest that you don’t exchange Christmas/holiday gifts this year,” advised Holly Wolf, Director of Customer Engagement for SOLO Laboratories (@SOLO_labs).
 “While it’s warm outside, it feels planned out, thoughtful, and not just panicked over money.